 - You’ll find many options for warm snacks or desserts in my cookbooks.
 My Premium Breakfast Shakes can also be served warm and make a great snack with just 158 calories and 1.8g of fat per serve.
 They also contain 7g of fibre and 15g of protein which will keep you feeling fuller for longer.

-If you find you’re stuck at home, combat boredom by cooking up some extra meals to put in the freezer.
-A little bit of forward planning will work wonders during winter and then when the weather turns warm you won’t be left with the unwanted kilos.
+A little bit of forward thinking will ensure you’re not left feeling hungry in winter.
+If you’re stuck at home, combat boredom by cooking up some extra meals to put in the freezer.
+Stay focused on your goal during the colder months and then when the weather turns warm you won’t be left with the unwanted kilos.